You are leaving our Website

 The workshop SC100 Cyber Security Foundation provides you with a compact overview of the entire cyber security landscape.

-You gain understanding for attacking and defending IT environments, both in theoretical mechanisms, as well as through practical examples.
+You gain understanding for attacking and defending IT environments, both in theoretical mechanisms and through practical examples.
 You train the interaction of human, organization and technology and their influence within cyber security.
-The workshop takes place online within the framework of a conference and includes interactive elements.
+The workshop takes place in the form of an online conference and includes interactive elements.

 Guaranteed implementation: